theGAXman/overdrive/README.md

 * `base64`
 * `tidy`

-To run in alpine (e.g. for use with Docker), this will install the prerequisites:
+To run in alpine (e.g. with Docker), install the prerequisites with:

 `apk update && apk add bash curl util-linux libxml2-utils openssl tidyhtml`